rafaelcgama/imdb-crawler/README.md

 response = requests.get(url)
 imdb = json.loads(response.text)

-# Removes all titles that were passed on to the server without a 'genre' because of encoding in the title name
+# Removes all titles that may have been passed to the web service without a 'genre' because of potential encoding issues in the title name

-# Eliminate all movie entries that has no genre
+# Eliminate all movie entries that have no genre
 def clean_genre(my_list):
     size = len(list(my_list))
     for count, movie in enumerate(my_list[::-1]):